 When a musician sings in the correct tone, the whole environment becomes spiritual and soothing.
 For the tone to touch the hearts of the listeners, the primary medium is the voice, which is the amalgam of sound and mechanics.
-Two important factors for a good musician are good voice and sound musical knowledge.
-A vocal musician has to exercise his/her vocal chords to bring them under their command of musical impulses of the brain.
-Practice of such singing exercises to make the vocal chords music worthy is called saadhana or riyaz.
-A beginner would be more focused on the singing in tune, understanding the concept of pitch, being able to sustain notes in adherence to shruti without wavering, ability to render gamakas with control and mastering the speed, ability to traverse various octaves, correct articulation of sahitya and so on.
-The voice building exercise is similar to body building exercise.
+Two important factors for a good musician are a good voice and sound musical knowledge.
+A vocal musician has to exercise his/her vocal cords to bring them under the command of musical impulses of the brain.
+The practice of such singing exercises to make the vocal cords music worthy is called saadhana or riyaz.
+A beginner would be more focused on singing in tune, understanding the concept of pitch, being able to sustain notes in adherence to shruti without wavering, ability to render gamakas with control and mastering the speed, ability to traverse various octaves, correct articulation of sahitya and so on.
+The voice-building exercise is similar to a bodybuilding exercise.
 The voice has to be nurtured carefully to maintain its dexterity until it becomes supple enough to reproduce what is intended to sing as the voice is the amalgamation of sound and mechanics.

 What are the factors that affect singing?